RossMacBean/VehicleApi/README.md

 ## Building and Running the solution
 The solution can be ran with the following command
 ```
-dotnet run
+dotnet run --project Vehicles.Api
 ```
-This will host the API at localhost:7097
+This will host the API at https://localhost:7097

 ## Running the tests
 The tests can be ran with the following command